k8sstormcenter/soc/README.md

 We are looking at a first release end of this summer, so that you can try it out in a compact `all on one k3s` playground

+> [!NOTE]
+> This repo contains the deployment artefacts for a sovereign SOC stack -- all development currently is on the individual repos (see the pixie/fork and the node-agent/fork and bob).
+The old code has been moved into the `deprecated` folder.
+>